 All of the core functionality for supporting accounts from new blockchains/networks in 3ID and 3ID Connect is provided by the

 @cermicnetwork/blockchain-utils-validation packages.
-These library allows the creation and validation of public links that cryptographically bind a blockchain account to a DID method using Ceramic documents.
+These libraries allow the creation and validation of public links that cryptographically bind a blockchain account to a DID method using Ceramic streams.
 It also allows 3ID Connect and other similar 3ID account management/authentication libraries to create these public links as well as add the blockchain account as an authentication method capable of controlling a DID.

 To add a new blockchain, you will need to implement a few functions in